- American Physical Society Sites

 ARTICLE VIII - APPOINTED COMMITTEES

 3. Fellowship Committee.
-The Fellowship Committee shall consist of all Chairs, and one Councillor appointed by the Chair.
+The Fellowship Committee shall consist of the Past Chair, the Vice-Chair, the Chair-Elect, the Division Councilor, and two other members, who are not members of the Executive Committee, appointed by the Chair.
+At least two members of the Committee shall review every application.
+The Chair of the Fellowship Committee, at their discretion, can make a special appointment for individual cases.
 The Past Chair shall serve as Chair of the Fellowship Committee.
 The Fellowship Committee shall promote the nomination of candidates for Fellowship, shall review the qualifications of such candidates, and shall report its recommendations to the Executive Committee for approval before submission is made to the APS Executive Officer.

 4. Terms of Office of Appointed Committee Members.
 The terms of committee members appointed or recommended by an incoming Chair shall commence at the beginning of the year in which he or she assumes office.